haslhofer/readinglist/Headlines.md

+Kosmos-1: A Multimodal Large Language Model that Can See, Reason, and Act

+___

 The Informer model is introduced as an AAAI21 best paper which is now available in 🤗 Transformers.
 This blog illustrates how to use the Informer model for multivariate probabilistic forecasting.

 ___